kamry-bowman/front-end-project-week/README.md

 # Lambda Notes Front End

 The Lambda Notes web applciation was built out as part of my full stack web development application at Lambda School.
-We were given design files ([front-end-project-designs](seen here)), and everything else was up to us.
+We were given design files ([seen here](front-end-project-designs)), and everything else was up to us.
 I relished the opportunity to get as close to pixel perfect as I could, and got pretty darn close if I say so myself.

 ## Site

-The site is currently viewable at [https://kam-lambda-notes.netlify.com/].
+The site is currently viewable [here](https://kam-lambda-notes.netlify.com/).
 You can log in as "user1" with password "1234" to try out a demo account, or create your own account!

 ## Features